 A book on ethics and philosophy of values

-We have asked ourselves where the value of something can be found.
-In the thing itself, as objectivism holds, or in the subject giving it, as subjectivism claims?
+We have asked where the value of a thing might truly reside: within the thing itself, as objectivism asserts, or within the subject who bestows it, as subjectivism suggests?

 [Go to the next chapter]